Aamon-Magnusson/AamonDwm/readme.md

 My config is meant to be simple and functional.

+If you would like exactyly what I use us my [Dot files](https://github.com/Aamon-Magnusson/Dotfiles)

 ## Menu

 This config includes a dmenu based menu system, which holds several dmenu scripts.
 To use it hit SUPER + X.